sa-concept-refactoring/doc/chapters/analysis.typ

 To make the server useful in many clients, the command actions should be handled by the server and not by the client.

 A client first needs to request possible code actions.

-// TODO: add json of code action request (Client -> Server)

-The server then computes which ones apply and sends them back in a JSON-encoded response.
+// TODO: add json of code action request (Client -> Server) The server then computes which ones apply and sends them back in a JSON-encoded response.
 @json_code_action_request_response shows an example answer to the Code Action Request.

+/ Executing a Command: #[
+To apply a code change the client sends a `workspace/executeCommand` to the server.
+The server can then create one or multiple workspace edit structures @lsp_workspace_edit and apply the changes to the workspace by sending a `workspace/applyEdit` @lsp_workspace_apply_edit command to the client.

+// TODO: add json of executeCommand request (Client -> Server) ]

+/ Apply a WorkspaceEdit: #[
+  The `workspace/applyEdit` command is sent from the server to the client to modify a resource on the client side.

+  When the client then applies the provided changes and reports back to the server whether the edit has been successfully applied or not.

+  // TODO: add json of applyEdit (Server -> Client)
+]

+#v(1cm)

 #figure(
    [